ooddle

 Bearable has built a reputation as one of the most thorough symptom trackers on the market.
 It is loved by people with migraines, autoimmune conditions, mood disorders, and chronic pain. ooddle takes a different approach, building a daily wellness protocol around five pillars.
 Both have real value.
-Choosing between them depends on what you actually need.
+Choosing between them depends on what you actually need, and on whether your problem is primarily diagnostic or primarily behavioral.

 The right tool depends on whether your problem is information or action.